-Our sustainability blueprint for what we can achieve over the next decade is focused on five clear areas – customer and product, people, resources, community and ethics.
+Our Environmental, Social and Governance (ESG) blueprint for what we can achieve over the next decade is focused on five clear areas – customer and product, people, resources, community and ethics.

 This year, we're becoming the first builders' merchant in the UK to take decisive action to offset our carbon footprint and there is a comprehensive programme of extensive developments to follow and support this activity.

 Our Environmental, Social and Governance (ESG) journey will not be completed overnight.
 Indeed, it's likely to continue for our lifetimes and beyond.

 Here at Selco, we're committed to continuing our investment in the future by playing our part in protecting our people, the environment and the planet in the post-COVID world.